Van Halen’s ‘5150’ Vs. David Lee Roth’s ‘Eat ‘Em and Smile': Great Rock Debates

 But most bands don’t have the luxury of having Eddie Van Halen in their arsenal.
 Since he was clearly established as one of the genre's most important guitar players, there was little doubt that there would be interested eyes and ears waiting to hear what he and his bandmates would do next in the recording studio.

-Hagar also helped the band to score their first-ever No. 1 album (the first of several) with ‘5150.’
+Hagar also helped the band to score its first No. 1 (the first of several) with 5150.
 Many can lament that Van Halen with Roth was more of a “party” band, but future tequila billionaire Hagar certainly brought his own good times into the mix.
-Van Hagar concerts often felt like close and personal — okay, maybe drunken — family reunions.
+Van Hagar concerts often felt like close and personal -- okay, maybe drunken -- family reunions.